davidelbe/david.elbe.me/_posts/2015-05-25-different-types-of-programmers.md

 ## 2. Mister 90%

-The guy who almost fixes the problem, but always misses something that makes the whole feature unusable or sloppy.
+The one who almost fixes the problem, but always misses something that makes the whole feature unusable or sloppy.
 Cares more about the code than how the end results works.